Agenda

 Susan R. EatonPresidentSR ECO Consultants Inc.

-As Canada’s arctic region seeks to increase its energy security and affordability with a diversified energy mix that is sustainable, accessible, and affordable, renewable energy has gained popularity as governments, industry, and consumers seek alternative energy options equipped to handle their unique energy needs.
+As Northern Canada seeks to increase its energy security and affordability with a diversified energy mix that is sustainable, accessible, and affordable, renewable energy has gained popularity as governments, industry, and consumers seek alternative energy options equipped to handle their unique energy needs.
 Topics of discussion will include:

 - Assessing the current state of renewables in Canada’s Arctic